delbon93/traffic_sim/README.md

 deciding on a new path, agents will consider reserved connections as blocked.
 The reservation is removed once the reserving agent starts moving along another connection.
 This way collisions can be avoided.

+Nodes can also be deferred nodes, indicated by a yellow outline.
+Deferred nodes behave differently when it comes to reservations and blocking:
+>A deferred node is considered blocked not only if its own block state is set (fully yellow), but also if ALL of the nodes it has outgoing connections to are blocked aswell.
+These nodes can be deferred themselves, so you can create a chain of deferred nodes.
+This allows entire path segments consisting of multiple nodes in a row to be blocked if the furthermost non-deferred node is blocked.
+Note that "blocked" in this sense also includes reservations by default.
+>Additionally, if a deferred block is being reserved by an agent, this reservation too is carried ahead to the next node.
+If this node also is deferred it again reserves the next node and so forth.
+This continues until either a non-deferred node is reached (that node however will then still be reserved) or until a node branches of in multiple directions (that node too will be reserved).
+This allows agents to reserve an entire multi-segment path

 ## Controls

 Left click on a node to drag out a new connected node.
 Drag it onto an existing node to create